kristopherjohnson/Markingbird/README.md

+(Note: I am no longer actively working on or maintaining Markingbird.
+If anyone wants to take on the responsibility of ongoing maintenance, please fork this repo and let me know, and I'll direct people to your fork.)

 # Markingbird: A Markdown Processor in Swift

 This library provides a [Markdown](http://daringfireball.net/projects/markdown/) processor written in [Swift](https://developer.apple.com/swift/) for OS X and iOS.
 It is a translation/port of the [MarkdownSharp](https://code.google.com/p/markdownsharp/) processor used by [Stack Overflow](http://blog.stackoverflow.com/2009/12/introducing-markdownsharp/).